30 Days After October 25

 Economic Recovery: Challenges and Opportunities

 The path to economic recovery would be long and arduous.
-The rebuilding process would require massive investment, potentially straining public finances and leading to discussions about economic stimulus measures.
+Consider this: the rebuilding process would require massive investment, potentially straining public finances and leading to discussions about economic stimulus measures.
 There would be opportunities for economic growth through reconstruction projects, but these would require careful planning and coordination to avoid further disrupting the economy.
 The disaster could also create opportunities for innovation, as new technologies and methods are developed to build back better and more resilient infrastructure.

 Political Landscape: Accountability and Reform